coreos/coreos-kubernetes/Documentation/deploy-master.md

 #### Create kube-system Namespace

 The Kubernetes Pods that make up the Master node will exist in their own namespace.
 We need to create this namespace so these components are discoverable by other nodes in the cluster.

+**Note**: You will only need to do this once per-cluster.
+If deploying multiple master nodes, this step needs to happen only once.

 First, we need to make sure the Kubernetes API is available (this could take a few minutes after starting the kubelet.service)